 In the grammar/writing portion of the class, students will complete exercises designed to review capitalization, punctuation, parts of speech, correct usage, and sentence structure.
-They will keep a writing portfolio that will include persuasive/argumentative, expository/explanatory, and narrative writing.
+They will keep a writing portfolio that will include argumentative, explanatory, and narrative writing.
 At the end of the school year, they will complete an autobiographical project based on "The Hero's Journey."
 Students will also be exposed to logical-thinking and reasoning activities which will improve their ability to write clearly and concisely.

 Form and Function

 By 8th grade, students are expected to recognize and understand the basic parts of speech which include prepositions, nouns, pronouns, adjectives, adverbs, interjections, conjunctions, and verbs.
 We do spend time reviewing these parts of speech in the form of anticipatory activities called D.O.L.s or daily oral language exercises.